 Juices made of mixed juices, as long as everything in the mixture is juice, can still be called a pure juice.

-Pure Fruit Juice isn’t as virtuous a drink as people make it out to be: it contains a lot of sugar that, even though natural, can rot young teeth.
+Pure fruit juice isn’t as virtuous a drink as people make it out to be: it contains a lot of sugar that, even though natural, can rot teeth.
 Some authorities recommend diluting it with water or carbonated water to give it to kids.
-Yes, you yourself are lowering the Juice content and thus turning the Juice into a drink, but one that won’t have all the added sugar of commercial fruit drinks.
-The added bonus is that this can stretch fruit Juice for Mums on a budget.

-Juice wasn’t really possible until 1869, when a dentist in New Jersey, a Dr Thomas Welch, developed a process to pasteurize bottles of Juice to stop the Juice from fermenting into alcohol.
-Before then, you couldn’t just have Juice, unless you made it and drank it right away.
+Juice as an everyday beverage wasn’t really possible until 1869, when a dentist in New Jersey, a Dr Thomas Welch, developed a process to pasteurize bottles of juice to stop the juice from fermenting into alcohol.
+Before then, you couldn’t just have juice, unless you made it and drank it right away.